MichaelCurrin/static-sites-generator-resources/Jekyll/help.md

 - [Github Pages Ruby Gem](https://github.com/github/pages-gem) - A simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.
 - [Minima theme](https://github.com/jekyll/minima)

-To see your installed files of a theme such as mimima, run the following:
+To see your installed files of a theme such as `mimima`, run the following:

 ```bash
 $ # View path